A Tale of Two Months

 Shortly after the First of April, my Danish friend and I both noted that the rising full moon was a wonderful shade of orange-red, and I mentioned to her that this same brilliant moon was shinning down in Indiana on a herd of red cattle.
 Here they are in day time, lest anyone should believe that Indiana is all delicate shades of chartreuse and white.

-lose to 50 0r 60 new calves at this point in time.
+These calves are part of a very big herd which has close to 50 0r 60 new calves at this point in time.
 They're turned loose in a large field to glean what is left of a soy bean crop which was harvested last fall.
 True to many traditions, harvested corn and soy bean fields are left after the end of October and they are full of deer over the winter .... the soil looks bare, but the ground is covered with "leavings," and these cattle are also munching on hay which has been placed in large feeders for them.

-d of the gleaned soy bean field, we find wild daffodils in the wooded area behind the fields.
+And finally, as relief from the stark brown and red of the gleaned soy bean field, we find wild daffodils in the wooded area behind the fields.

 And so, April, the month of sweet birth and rebirth passes, for the most part very gently.
 There are some rough patches of weather, fields become flooded and farmers wait for the waters to recede and the ground to dry in order to "get into the fields" and plow or disk in preparation for